 Significant public awareness through education and guidelines from regulatory and government agencies and other stakeholders to address the opioid crisis have in part resulted in reduced opioid prescriptions.
-Regulatory oversight has also led to fears of prescribing among clinicians, with some refusing to prescribe opioids even to established patients who report relief and demonstrate improved function on a stable opioid regimen.18 The Centers for Disease Control and Prevention (CDC) recently authored a pivotal article in the New England Journal of Medicine (NEJM) on April 24, 2019, specifically re-iterating that the 2016 Guideline for Prescribing Opioids for Chronic Pain (CDC guideline) has been, in some instances, misinterpreted or misapplied.1 This increased vigilance of prescription opioids and the tightening of their availability have in some situations led to unintended consequences, such as patient abandonment and forced tapering.
-As a result, some established patients with pain may transition to using illicit drugs for pain control, including illicit fentanyl and heroin - a separate group of patients distinguishable from those with substance use disorders (SUDs) (as evidenced by Task Force public comments).
-The CDC has recently noted that the opioid crisis is quickly moving to a fentanyl crisis.19 This has coincided with an increase in the demand for illicit synthetic opioids as well as other substances, ^{20,21} including a four-fold increase in the rate of death from heroin since 2010.22 Nationwide, nearly half of all opioid overdose deaths in 2017 involved illicitly manufactured fentanyl.
+Regulatory oversight has also led to fears of prescribing among clinicians, with some refusing to prescribe opioids even to established patients who report relief and demonstrate improved function on a stable opioid regimen.18 The Centers for Disease Control and Prevention published a pivotal article in the New England Journal of Medicine (NEJM) on April 24, 2019, specifically reiterating that the 2016 Guideline for Prescribing Opioids for Chronic Pain (CDC Guideline) has been, in some instances, misinterpreted or misapplied.1 This increased vigilance of prescription opioids and the tightening of their availability have in some situations led to unintended consequences, such as patient abandonment and forced tapering.
+Some established patients with pain may transition to using illicit drugs for pain control, including illicit fentanyl and heroin - a separate group of patients distinguishable from those with substance use disorders (SUDs) (as evidenced by Task Force public comments).
+The CDC has recently noted that the opioid crisis is quickly moving to a fentanyl crisis.19 This has coincided with an increase in the demand for illicit synthetic opioids as well as other substances,^{20,21} including a four-fold increase in the rate of death from heroin since 2010.22 Nationwide, nearly half of all opioid overdose deaths in 2017 involved illicitly manufactured fentanyl.
 Fentanyl is an opioid 50 times more potent than morphine.
-Illicit fentanyl (manufactured abroad and distinct from commercial medical fentanyl approved for pain and anesthesia in the United States) is a more potent synthetic opioid.
+Illicit fentanyl (manufactured abroad and distinct from commercial medical fentanyl approved for pain and anesthesia in the United States) is a potent synthetic opioid.
 Illicit fentanyl is sometimes mixed with other drugs (prescription opioids and illicit opioids, such as heroin, and other illegal substances, including cocaine) that further increase the risk of overdose and death.

-A significant number of public comments submitted to the Task Force shared a growing concern regarding suicide due to pain and, in some cases, as a result of either a lack of access to treatment or a loss of treatment services.
-According to a recent CDC report using data from the National Violent Death Reporting System (NVDRS), the percentage of people who died by suicide and had evidence of chronic pain increased from 7.4% in 2003 to 10.2% in 2014.23 Numbers from this data set beyond 2014 are not yet available.
+A significant number of public comments submitted to the Task Force shared growing concerns regarding suicide due to pain as well as a lack of access to treatment.
+According to a recent CDC report using data from the National Violent Death Reporting System, the percentage of people who died by suicide and had evidence of chronic pain increased from 7.4% in 2003 to 10.2% in 2014.23 Numbers from this data set beyond 2014 are not yet available.
 These findings are made more concerning when one considers the rising trend of health care professionals opting out of treating pain, thus exacerbating an existing shortage of pain management specialists,5 leaving a vulnerable population without adequate access to care.

-Data from National Violent Death Reporting System (NVDS).
+Data from National Violent Death Reporting System (NVDRS).
 Limitations: Data is not nationally representative because the number of states involved varied, so this was not nationally representative.
-Additionally, "chronic pain" is not a standard variable collected by NVDS, and therefore is limited by the lack of pre-event information.
+In addition, "chronic pain" is not a standard variable that NVDRS collects and therefore is limited by the lack of pre-event information.
 Certain diagnoses were assumed to indicate chronic pain, and assumption of this study erred on the side of undercounting chronic pain.